-The City of Tumwater and Thurston Regional Planning Council are partnering on a study to support the transformation of the Brewery District.
-This work seeks to expand on the study conducted by the City of Tumwater about the former Olympia Brewery in 2011 and promote the commercial and residential revitalization and development of the Brewery District.
+The City of Tumwater and Thurston Regional Planning Council partnered on a study to support the transformation of the Brewery District into a vibrant, mixed use, and walkable area that supports commerce and housing.
+This work expands on the study conducted by the City of Tumwater about the former Olympia Brewery in 2011.
 This district includes the former Olympia Brewery and the triangle of roads formed by Custer Way, Cleveland Avenue, and Capitol Boulevard.
 The district extends north to the Sunset Life property and south to "E" Street.
 Planning for the area is a priority of the City of Tumwater Strategic Plan.

 The Brewery District is part of the oldest portion of Tumwater.
 Located near the Deschutes River, the area was the original location of the first American settlement on Puget Sound, and included a variety of commercial businesses and operations that took advantage of the river’s power for manufacturing.
 Construction of Interstate-5, however, displaced this historic settlement, particularly the commercial portion.
 The historic downtown was destroyed and commercial businesses moved east within the neighborhood, and south outside of the neighborhood.
 Closure of the Olympia Brewery in 2003 further impacted the area, leaving a large brownfield in the center of the Brewery District.

-The study will include many opportunities for members of the public and the business community to share their ideas.
-To hear about meetings, future events or just be informed about the process, please join our email list.
+The study included many opportunities for members of the public and the business community to share their ideas.

 Tim Smith, Planning Manager for the City of Tumwater

 Results of the Community Open House #3 - October 24, 2013

 Results of the Community Open House #2 - June 20, 2013